iremdgnc/new-user/README.md

 - This module is a simple add user module written in Python programming language.

--The works done are as follows;
+- The works done are as follows;

    1. Retrieves information from the user.
    2. Writes the received information to the list